dbrouste/TeensyMicSGTL/README.md

 Copy the PlatformIO files to your project

 # Description
-The goal is to develop a small ultrasound microphone connected to the usb port of a phone
+The goal is to develop a small ultrasound microphone connected to the usb port of a phone.

 # Status of the project
 - PCB : Done. https://oshwlab.com/damien.brouste/teensymic-sgtl5000
 - High Samplerate : Done.
 Based on the work of Frank B : https://forum.pjrc.com/threads/67749-USB-Audio-samplerates-added
+- Making it work on Windows : Done.
+- Making it work on Android : In progress.
-- Create the microphone USB descriptor : In progress.
-Windows/Android can't recognize it yet.
+- Create the microphone USB descriptor : In progress. (not sure if it will be mandatory)

 # Project log

+04/02/2022 :
+- Edwin managed to get it to work on Windows at 384kHz.
+He edited #define AUDIO_BLOCK_SAMPLES  384 in Audiostream.h

 03/02/2022 :
 - Hardware had an error on the i2s signal port.
 Corrected on EasyEDA.
 Schematics and PCB are now in version 1.1